 What Are Spinal Fractures?

-Spinal fractures are usually the result of a car accident, fall, sports injury or other type of trauma.
+Spinal fractures are usually the result of a car accident, fall, sports injury or another type of trauma.
 Because a spinal fracture can cause damage to the spinal cord and lead to paralysis or other complications, it’s essential that if you suspect that you or someone else has this type of injury, paramedics are called.

 In some cases, spinal fractures can result from osteoporosis or a tumor.
 In these cases, you might experience back or neck pain, tingling, numbness, difficulty walking and changes in bladder or bowel function, which would cause you to seek the services of a spine specialist.